Hviezdoslavov

 Hviezdoslavov (Hviezdoslavfalva, [ˈhviɛzdoʃlɒvfɒlvɒ], or Vörösmajor) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

 Geography

 The municipality lies at an altitude of 126 metres and covers an area of 10.54 km².
-It has a population of about 2768 people according to 2021 census.
+It has a population of about 2,768 people according to the 2021 census.

 History

-In the 9th century, the territory of Hviezdoslavov became part of the Kingdom of Hungary.In historical records the village was first mentioned in 1921.
+In the 9th century, the territory of Hviezdoslavov became part of the Kingdom of Hungary.
+In historical records, the village was first mentioned in 1921.
 It was founded in the same year as part of a colonisation program by which Slovak and Czech colonies were set up within the framework of official and private colonisation of areas with ethnic Hungarian majority.